Lexus NX 300h reliability & safety

 |Euro NCAP rating||Adult protection rating||Child safety rating||Safety assist rating|

 All NX models come with the comprehensive Lexus Safety System+, and the model has performed highly in our Driver Power owner satisfaction index.
 It’s the latter that makes the Lexus really stand out, as most cars in the class are similarly equipped when it comes to safety kit.

 Lexus NX 300h reliability & problems

-Given the NX has been around for a few years now, and the fact that versions of Toyota developed hybrid drivetrains are installed in 1.5 million vehicles every year, the reliability picture is reassuring to say the least.
+Given that the NX has been around for a few years now, and the fact that versions of Toyota-developed hybrid drivetrains are installed in 1.5 million vehicles every year, the reliability picture is reassuring to say the least.

 A five-star Euro NCAP crash-test result is par for the course when you get to this end of the market (and indeed well below it) but the Lexus NX didn’t disappoint.
 It was awarded an 82% rating for adult and child occupants, with 69% for pedestrian protection.

 The car comes with 14 airbags, including a knee airbag for the driver, while the Lexus Safety System+ includes automatic emergency braking, adaptive cruise control, blind-spot monitoring and lane-keeping assistance and chassis stability control.
 With optional 360-degree cameras and cross traffic-alert also in the mix, the Lexus NX wants for little when it comes to safety.